aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/define-xyaxis-properties/_index.md

 Yes, Aspose.Words for .NET allows you to save the document containing the chart in various formats, such as DOCX, PDF, HTML, and more.
 You can choose the appropriate format based on your requirements and use the `Save` method of the `Document` object to save the document.

 #### Q6.
 Can I apply these techniques to multiple charts in a document?
 Yes, you can apply these techniques to multiple charts in a document by repeating the necessary steps for each chart.
 You can create separate `Chart` and `ChartAxis` objects for each chart and customize their properties accordingly.
-Aspose.Words for .NET provides full support for working with multiple charts in a single document.
+Aspose.Words for .NET provides full support for Words Processing with multiple charts in a single document.